aaronfodor/travel/README.md

 ### Prices

-I use the local prices as the reference point for each location.
+I use average local prices as reference points for each location.

 - 🆓: free
 - 💸: cheap
 - 💸💸: normal
 - 💸💸💸: expensive
 - 💸💸💸💸: very expensive
-- 💸💸💸💸💸: 🫣
+- 💸💸💸💸💸: costing the earth